 Use your Ambassadors.
 They have been in your offer holder's shoes, and are well aware of the nerves, anticipation, and excitement of transitioning to university life.
 Encourage them to share their insights and experiences.

 Maintain consistency.
-Post Updates fortnightly, ensure your To-Do list has everything students need to stay on track, and if you have created a Group in which to answer questions from an admin perspective, check it regularly and answer queries promptly.
+Post Updates fortnightly, ensure your To-Do list has everything students need to stay on track, and if you have created a Space in which to answer questions from an admin perspective, be sure to check it regularly and answer queries promptly.

 What do younger generations want from a Community in 2026?